Anxiety? Panic Attacks? Depression? Mood Swings? The Thyroid Roller Coaster Ride

 Comments

-1. blank Jacky Kerr says
+1. Jacky Kerr says

 I was misdiagnosed for 3 years – gave up my career and retired early as I kept being told my “full bloods” were clear, each Dr missed the tell-tale symptoms.
 With regards to the anxiety, low mood and panic attacks, I was put on anti- depressants- which gave me horrible side effects, I came off them.
 Was once sent in an ambulance as Dr thought I must be having heart attack even though I kept protesting and saying I knew I wasn’t.
 I paid for private consultation, hypothyroidism was diagnosed, put on levothyroxine,I no longer have anxiety/ panic attacks.
 I do suffer fatigue easily but feel reassured now I know why that is.
 Keep going back until you get the right answers, the lack of knowledge with the Drs I saw was astounding.